bmoretz/MS-DataScience/Financial Risk Analytics/README.md

 # Financial & Risk Analytics

+<p>Building upon probability theory and inferential statistics, this course provides an introduction to risk analytics.
+Examples from economics and finance show how to incorporate risk within regression and time series models.
+Monte Carlo simulation is used to demonstrate how variability in data affects uncertainty about model parameters.
+Additional topics include subjectivity in risk analysis, causal modeling, stochastic optimization, portfolio analysis, and risk model evaluation.</p>

 <p>This repository is a collection of all homework assignments completed for Northwestern University MSDS program in 'Financial & Risk Analytics' (MSDS 451).
 Each assignment includes a PDF, which was generated using the accompanying R Markdown file.</p>

 <h3><a href="https://github.com/bmoretz/MS-DataScience/raw/master/Financial%20Risk%20Analytics/01_Monte-Carlo.pdf">1 - Simulations</a></h3>